Albertini14/Obsidian-Hax/Tools/Nmap.md

 with some scripts belonging to more than one category, some may be dangerous and can even crash services so be careful.
 We can also specify the script by name using `--script "SCRIPT_NAME"` or a pattern such as `--script "ftp*"`, which would include every script starting with ftp

+A full list of scripts and their corresponding arguments (along with example use cases) can be found [here](https://nmap.org/nsedoc/).

 # Saving Output
 Whenever we are running an Nmap scan, it is good practice to save the results in a file.
 There are 4 formats.